Lump Sum Allowances

 What happens if I've applied for a Transitional Certificate?

-A Transitional Certificate will take into account the actual amount of the tax-free lump sum you were paid rather than assuming that you received 25% of the Lifetime Allowance used up.
+A Transitional Certificate will take into account the actual amount of the tax-free lump sum you were paid rather than assuming that you received 25% of the lifetime allowance used up.
 So, where you know you received less than 25% of the benefits as a tax-free lump sum from a pension scheme you would think you should apply for a Transitional Certificate.

 But it’s not that straightforward and the way the rules have been written you could be worse off if you make an application.
 And once you’ve applied you can’t change your mind.